Eragon (film): Box office

-The film earned $150 million in its opening weekend across 76 overseas markets, making it the #1 film worldwide.
+The film earned $30.3 million in its opening weekend across 76 overseas markets, making it the number one film worldwide.
 This was attributed to the sheer scope of Eragon's global launch as the film ranked number 1 in fewer than half of the overseas territories it was released in.
 The foreign box office competition for the film's opening week was "soft;" had Eragon been released one year earlier, it would have been placed fourth.
 Eragon's UK opening was "a disappointment," in Australia it was "solid if unimpressive," but its most impressive market was France, where the film earned more than $21 million.
 The film's $249 million total worldwide gross was the 16th highest for 2006.

 Eragon grossed $86,995,160 on DVD from March 20, 2007 – May 13, 2007.